What are Speed Lines?

 Applying speed lines to a downtrend, the first line is drawn from the recent high price the downtrend began from to the most recent low of the downtrend.
-The 1/3 line would be drawn to represent a one-third retracement of the downtrend, and the 2/3 line to represent a two-thirds retracement of the downtrend.
+The 1/3 line would be drawn to represent a one-third upward retracement of the downtrend, and the 2/3 line to represent a two-thirds retracement of the downtrend.

 Speed lines can be redrawn in the event that a market makes a new, higher high or lower low.

 In an uptrend, when a downside retracement occurs, a trader looking for a price point to buy into the market based on a belief that the overall uptrend will resume following some corrective downside price movement may use speed lines to identify potential support levels at which to consider buying.

 Speed lines are not intended to be used as standalone technical indicator.
 Rather, they are designed to identify price levels where traders can use other technical indicators to study price action – such as candlestick patterns – in order to determine if the market does indeed appear to be finding support and consolidation, or if price action shows the market likely to fall further.

 If price falls below the 1/3 line, the next level to look for support to form is at the 2/3 line.
 If price finds support and begins moving upward again from the 2/3 line, both the 1/3 speed line and the first speed line (drawn from the low to the high) may act as resistance levels for the resumed uptrend and potential trend reversal points.

 If price continues to fall below the 2/3 line, this is interpreted as meaning that the uptrend is no longer valid, that the market has transitioned from an uptrend to a downtrend.
 A trader can then construct a new set of speed lines applied to the downtrend.